-- Detailed milestones for key deliverables - Explanation of how you propose to do the work, including the software development lifecycle and processes you propose to follow.
-(Note: Defining a process that allows you to learn and adapt to the emerging needs of your system is particularly important for success.)
+- Detailed milestones for key deliverables - Explanation of how you propose to do the work, including the processes you propose to follow.
+(Note: Defining a process that allows you to learn and adapt to the emerging needs of your research is particularly important for success.)